 Indications for Acupuncture

-For all the disease listed here acupuncture can have a soothing effect.
-It can also be used as an adjuvant method for severe, malignant diseases in order to reduce the strong side effects that are caused by strong medicine with many side effects, always in consultation with the attending physician.
+Acupuncture can also be used as an adjuvant method for severe, malignant diseases in order to reduce the strong side effects that are caused by strong medicine with many side effects, always in consultation with the attending physician.
 The condition is a diagnostic assessment prior to the treatment.